top of page

 Until this point I’ve considered myself to be on the fence, while being open about my many reservations.
 Though I’m enthusiastic about anything we can do to restrict our outputs of CO2 to reasonable levels, as well as being happy to hear about innovations in nuclear energy and waste disposal domains, I also harbour a west coast-borne sense that nuclear is somehow unpalatably costly, dangerous, and irresponsible.
 This is my bias.
 However, I’ve had enough casual questions and conversations on this topic now that I feel like I need to have more of an informed opinion on the matter based on something other than intuition.

-Troublingly, to date I’ve found few good sources of information and fewer folks who are both knowledgeable and keen to talk.
-As with almost anything important and requiring conversation today, things start getting weird when you offer observations, pose questions, or share any amount of skepticism toward what's presented by noisy enthusiasts.
-In fact, like my experience with nearly all contemporary discourse, if you do anything but loudly celebrate the envisioned utopia you’re outing yourself as a hostile force needing to be taken out.
-If you’re not strongly in favour of the long-overdue global nuclear epoch, for example, you're an enemy of the revolution, shunned as an agent of the German anti-nuclear movement or some sort of misguided hippie engaged in social media trolling on behalf of Greenpeace (on behalf of Mother Gaia.)
-So, it's hard to even start a conversation about this stuff.
 But, as with so many other trending labels, I don’t believe myself or most folks with questions and concerns fit these profiles.
 In fact, on enthusiasm for most things technological or modern I tend to sit closer to the extreme end of the spectrum.
 (For example, I cannot wait for a time when humans are no longer allowed to drive and all vehicles are self-driving.
 What a dream!
 I’m also the only one I know getting sweaty palms watching the launch of the James Webb Space Telescope and nervously anticipating all the pending hurdles along its 1.5-million-kilometre path to Earth-Sun Lagrange point two…) And it's just this sort of sentiment and worldview, one that appreciates civilization, science, and their outputs, that regularly gets me in trouble with friends and colleagues.
 So, I see myself as someone who should be a pretty easy sell on nuclear energy.
 (Just win me over, already!)

 CLEAN AND ABUNDANT ENERGY

 From the few op-eds I’ve read and Twitter chats I’ve had on this topic, some common feelings and assessments emerge.
-Folks who are convinced by the nuclear argument tend to have a very simple argument about nuclear being both high capacity and low-carbon and, thus, the best climate change-responsive investment.
+Folks who are convinced by the nuclear argument tend to offer a simple case about nuclear being both high capacity and low-carbon and, thus, the best climate change-responsive investment.
 Makes sense.
 A typical analysis starts by looking at the high energy consumption in the world’s wealthiest nations and the growing global demand for power in developing regions.
 From there the carbon dioxide burden of various energy sources is estimated, providing an evaluation for where the world’s energy mix will need to be to land us in a more sensible place carbon-wise.
 Great.
 Rankings of power production modes typically include considerations of capacity, reliability (often termed "energy security"), and an attempt at a total accounting of the CO2 resulting from building, maintaining, and generating electricity from typical examples of the most common power sources.
+Great.
 Seems objective.
 And, thusly, the combination of these three factors plant nuclear in the favourable position.
 So, as the argument goes, you’re either for nuclear or you’re some kind of backward-looking Luddite or crazy climate denier or in cahoots with such degenerates.

 THE ONLY THING TO FEAR IS IRRATIONAL FEAR